 Starship Whiti Ora

 Starship Foundation recently received funding for a new research and innovation centre, dedicated to ensuring that all tamariki in Aotearoa have access to world-class healthcare.
 Work included renovations of the three-story 1970s building, located opposite the hospital, at 111 Grafton Road.

-Dame Rangimārie Naida Glavish of Ngāti Whātua gifted Starship the cultural narrative that tells the story of the pīpīwharauroa bird (shining bronze cuckoo) who lays its eggs in the nest of the riroriro (grey warbler), for the riroriro bird to nurture and care for as its own, symbolising the care and nurture provided by Starship to tamariki entrusted into their care.
+Dame Rangimārie Naida Glavish of Ngāti Whātua gifted Starship the pūrākau (a cultural narrative) that tells the story of the pīpīwharauroa bird (shining bronze cuckoo) who lays its eggs in the nest of the riroriro (grey warbler), for the riroriro bird to nurture and care for as its own, symbolising the care and nurture provided by Starship to tamariki entrusted into their care.
 This narrative forms the basis and inspiration for this project.

+Starship Whiti Ora